 Jacob Rosen

-- Associate Professor of Philosophy
+• Associate Professor and Department Chair of Philosophy

 Jacob Rosen is an associate professor of philosophy.
 Before coming to Pittsburgh in 2021 he was a Bersoff Fellow at NYU, a wissenschaftlicher Mitarbeiter (junior researcher) at the Humboldt University in Berlin, and an assistant and associate professor at Harvard.
 He specializes in Aristotle’s physics, metaphysics, and logic.